rasbot/Mobile_VR_Dungeon_Puzzler/README.md

   <img src="Images/Level 3.PNG" width="600" height="350"/>
 </p>

-If the player is diligent, the dungeon can be conquered and the player lives to tell the tale.
+If the player is diligent, the dungeon can be conquered, and the player lives to tell the tale.

 <p align="center">
   <img src="Images/Game Won.PNG" width="600" height="350"/>